lbangecainiao/CarND-Behavioral-Cloning/writeup_report.md

 ![alt text][image2]

-To augment the data sat, I also flipped images and angles thinking that this would increase the generalization ability of the model.
+To augment the dataset, I also flipped images and angles thinking that this would increase the generalization ability of the model.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]